nasreekar/CryptoCurrency/Readme.md

 ## Observations About the Test
 - The problem statement emphasized reusability and Google’s recommended architecture.
 I followed this by implementing the app using **Jetpack Compose** and **MVVM architecture**.
 - Though multi-module architecture was not a requirement, I implemented it to demonstrate scalability and modularity best practices.
 - The use of **Koin** simplified dependency injection.
-It was new to me, but I found it easier to set up and with significantly less boilerplate code compared to Hilt and Dagger, which I have used in the past.
+It was new to me, but I found it easier to set up and with significantly less boilerplate code than Hilt and Dagger, which I have used.

 ---